uglyrobot/infinite-uploads/readme.txt

 = Why can't I just use AWS S3, Google Cloud Storage, Azure, etc? =

-There are plugins for that, but they all have expensive per-site or per file annual license fees.
+There are plugins for that, but they all have expensive per-site or per-file annual license fees.
 And then you have to figure out how to signup for and configure complicated cloud providers and CDNs.
 Finally, while the per/GB prices of cloud storage may seem cheap, there are all the hidden costs you don't realize like class A/B/C/D API transaction costs, and bandwidth x3 (to cloud > to cdn > to user).
 Bandwidth costs alone can often total 8x more than your storage bill!
 Infinite Uploads makes the power of the cloud simple and affordable for non-cloud architects like you.